 Help out at a cranberry bog

 Did you know you can help out with the cranberry harvest at a local bog?
-What a unique thing to do in Massachusetts!
+Definitely one of the more unique experiences Massachusetts has to offer!
 Cranberries are grown in a very interesting way, and when the time comes to harvest them, the bogs are flooded to raise up the ripe berries.
 Check out the bogs you can visit here.

 Spend a day at the beach